 Created in 2006 as part of a bequest from the estate of Elsie Goken.
 Proceeds will help fund college scholarships for those who wish to continue their education or return to school to better provide for themselves and their families.
-Applicants must: have graduated from an accredited Indiana high school and have a GED; be a resident of Tippecanoe County or attending high school in Tippecanoe County; be enrolled or plan to be enrolled full-time in an accredited college or university.
+Applicants must have graduated from an accredited Indiana high school and have a GED, be a resident of Tippecanoe County or attending high school in Tippecanoe County, and be enrolled or plan to be enrolled full-time in an accredited college or university.
 Preference is given to those who are non-traditional students attending smaller Christian colleges or universities.

 Created in 2007 by Joan Anne Hughes in memory of her parents.
 Proceeds from the Hughes Fund will help fund college scholarships to earn a baccalaureate degree in Nursing for those with financial need who live or work in Tippecanoe County, Indiana.

 Created in 1998 by Lilly Endowment Inc. to help raise the level of educational attainment in Indiana.
 Provides recipients with full tuition and fees for four years of undergraduate education at any public or private accredited Indiana college or university, and up to $800 per year for required books and equipment.
 Both non-traditional students and high school seniors who live in or attend school in Tippecanoe County are eligible.

 These awards are given to enable students in the community to complete a degree in higher education.
 With the generosity of donors these scholarships are renewable.
 Partial awards and full ride scholarships are provided through the foundation.

 This is for veterans returning from Iraq and Afghanistan starting in the spring 2008 term.
 The awards, which may be renewed for following academic year, are intended to cover financial need not met by need-based grants and military education benefits.